-Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Output 1.1: Gender sensitive Skills Gap analysis jointly undertaken by INEFP and Industry for EI and related value chains INEFP has now the relevant tool and people trained to carry out a constant gender sensitive analysis together with the extractive industry.
-They already produced some data that show the need to focus on increasing the access for the women to other kind of training related to the new sector Unfortunately the Final investment Decision to start the operations was not taken during the reporting period.
-It is very likely that will be taken in March 2017.
-Some tenders for the large construction projects were launched in January 2017 Gender sensitive skills gap analysis shared with the main stakeholders by May 2017.
-JP Output 1.2: INEFP schools capacity developed to teach skills demanded by El firms to young men and women (specifically including skills for green job market) Based on the request from the Ministry of Labour some activities under this output were modified.
+Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Output 1.1: Gender sensitive Skills Gap analysis jointly undertaken by INEFP and Industry for El and related value chains INEFP has now the relevant tool and people trained to carry out a constant gender sensitive analysis together with the extractive industry.
+They already produced some data that show the need to focus on increasing the access for the women to other kind of training related to the new sector The Final investment Decision to start the operations at ENI gas field was taken during the reporting period but will take time to be implemented.
+Gender sensitive skills gap analysis shared with the main stakeholders JP Output 1.2: INEFP schools capacity developed to teach skills demanded by EI firms to young men and women (specifically including skills for green job market) Based on the request from the Ministry of Labour some activities under this output were modified.
 This allowed the program to focus more on providing concrete opportunities for young women and men, especially the ones trained by the program.
-The kits were distributed to 230 young women and men in the two provinces.
-The monitoring system in place is based on the criteria established by the Ministry of Labour No particular difficulties encountered 460 people benefits from the use of self- employment kits and increase their earning by May 2017 Output 1.3 Implementation of the mining policy and its HR component actively enhances local employment opportunities In progress.
-Initial planned activity was to finalize Mineral Resources Policy and Strategy Implementation Plan (PI PERM).
-However, due to the government priority change, support was requested by MEF and MIREME for the development of the Local Content Policy (LCP).
-Despite progress made in the drafting of the Local content law the follow up process has been slow.
-The government is reflecting on lessons learnt in Chile and will come up with a new revised draft for approval.
+The kits were distributed to 380 young women and men in the two provinces.
+The monitoring system in place is based on the criteria established by the Ministry of Labour No particular difficulties encountered 380 people benefits from the use of self-employment kits and increase their earning Output 1.3 Implementation of the mining policy and its HR component actively enhances local employment opportunities Mineral Resources Policy and Strategy Implementation Plan (PI PERM) approved.
+Draft of the Local Content Policy (LCP= submitted to the council of Ministers Due to political issues the approval of the local content law was frequently postponed.
+However now it is in its final approval stage.
 233 people were involved in consultation around the LCP process.
-Consultation for the Local Content Law conducted leading to its submission to the Parliament for further discussions and approval; PI PERM finalized to support the implementation of the Mining Policy (PERM IP); Expert advice and technical assistance provided on key policy issues related to extractive industries and employment (e.g. employment rights and standards, social and environmental policy, human rights)
+Local Content Law PI PERM to support the implementation of the Mining Policy (PERM IP); Expert advice and technical assistance provided to MIREME and MEF